-Prop L Supplemental Information Please fill out each question listed below (rows 2-8) for all projects.
+Plea Prop L Supplemental Information see fill out each question listed below (rows 2-8) for all projects.
 Project Name Vision Zero Education and Communications: Speed Safety Cameras FY 24 Relative Level of Need or Urgency (time sensitive) AB645 Speed Safety Camera passed by the Governor on Oct 14th and the SFMTA wants to be ready to hit the ground running as this 6-city pilot passed.
 Prior Community Engagement/Level and Diversity of Community Support (may attach Word document): AB645 Speed Safety Cameras were heavily supported by the advocate community who went with our legislative team to Sacramento to support this bill, including WalkSF, Families for Safe Streets, and the Vision Zero Coalition.
 Benefits to Disadvantaged Populations and Equity Priority Communities The citywide Vision Zero policy to end traffic deaths prioritizes street safety projects along the high injury network and in equity priority communities like the Tenderloin and Bayview.
-All materials and outreach are multilingual, increasing access to traffic safety information to vulnerable road users and disadvantaged populations.
+All materials and outreach are multilingual, increasing acccess to traffic safety information to vulnerable road users and disadvantaged populations.
 Partnerships with community based organizations serving disadvantages populations deepens Vision Zero education and outreach efforts.
 Speed Safety Camera locations will be prioritized along the High Injury Network.
 Compatability with Land Use, Design Standards, and Planned Growth Yes San Francisco Transportation Plan Alignment (SFTP) Safety and Livability, Equity The citywide Vision Zero policy to end traffic deaths prioritizes street safety projects along the high injury network and in equity priority communities.

 The next section includes criteria that are specific to each Expenditure Plan program.
 The questions that are required to be filled out for each program will auto-populate once the Prop L program is selected on the Scope & Schedule tab.

-18- Safer and Complete Streets Safety (Capital Projects n/a Sub-program) Benefits Multi-Modal Users (Capital Projects - Subprogram) Proximity to Key Resources n/a (Capital Projects - Subprogram) Complete Streets Elements (Capital Projects - Subprogram) Safety (Outreach and The City's Vision Zero Action Strategy identifies multiple priority education and outreach Education Programs - Subprograms that are necessary to support SF's achievement of zero roadway fatalities and are program) currently unfunded.
+Schedule tab.
+18- Safer and Complete Streets Safety (Capital Projects - Sub-program) n/a Benefits Multi-Modal Users (Capital Projects - Sub- program) n/a Proximity to Key Resources (Capital Projects - Sub- program) n/a Complete Streets Elements (Capital Projects - Sub- program) n/a Safety (Outreach and Education Programs - Sub- program) The City's Vision Zero Action Strategy identifies multiple priority education and outreach programs that are necessary to support SF's achievement of zero roadway fatalities and are currently unfunded.
 The Vision Zero Communications Strategy identifies the need for ongoing education and outreach program in both supporting behavior change on SF's streets, but also to increase support for policy, infrastructure and transportation changes in pursuit of eliminating traffic fatalities.
-Safety (New Traffic Signals - n/a Sub-program)
+Safety (New Traffic Signals - Sub-program) n/a